oarabilekoore/viewkit-ui/README.md

 **rosana.js** is a framework library for creating performant UIs using functional themed programming.

 rosana uses signls to power the reactivity and offers most things not available natively compared to other libraries.

+rosana is inspired by the DroidScript Framework and will use similar methodoligies.

 ## Getting Started